 While you’ll need a smartphone to enjoy Instagram’s functionality, you can also sign up on the web via Instagram’s website.

 Okay, you’ve got the app open on your device or have clicked over to the website.
 Now, enter your company’s name, email address, and connect with your Facebook account (if you have one).

 Tap Log In With Facebook or Sign Up with Phone or Email.
 For your username, we recommend that you simply use your business’s name.
 A memorable and straightforward username will help potential customers find you easily.

-Note: You don’t need to be on EVERY social media platform, but we recommend Facebook since many potential customers in your community likely use it.
+Note: You don’t need to be on EVERY social media platform.
+Still, we recommend Facebook since it’s likely that many potential customers in your community use it.
 You also need Facebook to do paid Instagram ads.
 You can sync your Facebook and Instagram accounts easily, so you don’t have to spend a lot of time managing both.